 Cash Flows From Investing Activities

-Cash flows from investing activities is the second section of a statement of cash flows which details cash flows related to acquisition and disposal of a company's long-term investments such as property, plant and equipment, investment in subsidiaries and associates, etc.
+The cash flows from investing activities section of a statement of cash flows lists cash flows from acquisition and disposal of long-term investments such as property, plant and equipment, investment in subsidiaries and associates, etc.

-- Cash payments to acquire or construct long-term fixed assets such as plant and machinery, vehicles, equipment, etc.
+- Cash payments to acquire or construct long-term fixed assets, intangible assets, and other long-term assets.

-- Cash payments to purchase bonds or shares of other companies (subsidiaries, associates and joint ventures).
+- Cash payments to purchase bonds or shares of other companies (subsidiaries, associates and joint ventures) except those which are classified as cash equivalents.

-- Cash receipts from sale of bonds and shares of other companies.
+- Cash receipts from sale of bonds and shares of other companies except those which are classified as cash equivalents.

 In general, US GAAP and IFRS converge on classification of cash flows from investing activities.
 However, there are some exceptions: IFRS allows dividend income earned on investment in shares and interest earned on loans and advances to other parties to be classified as either an inflow from operating activities or an inflow from investing activities while US GAAP requires it to be reported under the cash flows from operating activities only.